Essential ATV Maintenance Tips: Trail Ride Checklist

 To keep your ATV’s engine purring like a kitten, you’ll first need to keep tabs on all its fluid levels.
 Make sure you always have fresh gas in the tank.
 Old gas can settle and, if you keep your quad outside, it could even collect water, which will hamper its performance.

 Next, establish that your oil and coolant are at the right levels and of good quality.
-To ensure proper lubrication, use a thicker viscosity oil in the summer and a lower one in the winter.
+To ensure proper lubrication, use the exact oil type specified by your owner’s manual.
 If your engine is liquid-cooled, the coolant should be topped off to keep temperatures under control.

 Get a Grip